yazi-rs/yazi-rs.github.io/versioned_docs/version-26.5.6/configuration/yazi.md

 - `url` (String): Glob expression for file URL matching.
 Case-insensitive by default, prepend `\s` to make it sensitive.
 - `mime` (String): Glob expression for MIME-type matching.
 Case-insensitive by default, prepend `\s` to make it sensitive.
-- `cond` (String): Conditional expression – Only rules that meet this condition and satisfy either the `url` or `mime` will be applied.
-For example, `A & B` means A and B, and `A | !B` means A or not B. Here are the available factors:
-  - `mime`: This file has a mime-type.
 - `run` (String): Name of the Lua plugin to be run.
 - `prio` (String): Preload priority, `low`, `normal` or `high`.
 The default is `normal` if not specified.